These docs describe Clawboo v0.3.1, the current release.

 The dev launch is an internal fallback for contributors.
 For installing and using Clawboo,

 ~/.clawboo (and, if you only used Clawboo through npx, clearing the npx cache).
-There is no migration ladder; a schema reset is a hard reset of that directory.
+Upgrading needs no such step: there is no migration ladder, but a newer Clawboo adds any columns your existing database is missing when it opens it.

 Deleting